pete4abw/gitdescribe/README.md

-[The Advanced Bash Scripting Guide](https://tldp.org/LDP/abs/html/refcards.html#AEN22828), and in particular table **B-5** (linked here) has every trick you may need to taylor gitdesc.sh to your needs.
+[The Advanced Bash Scripting Guide](https://tldp.org/LDP/abs/html/refcards.html#AEN22828), and in particular table **B-5** (linked here) has every trick you may need to tailor gitdesc.sh to your needs.

 ## Thanks
 Inspiration for this program came from Thomas Adam,of the [fvwm3